 1. Email management

-As one of the first email clients to create the “archive feature,” business owners can get to “inbox zero” much faster by simply archiving emails without ever deleting.
+As one of the first email clients to create the “archive feature,” business owners can get to “inbox zero” much faster by simply archiving emails without ever deleting them.
 Plus, all your messages are retrievable by a number of unique search shortcuts.

 Google calendar is a preferred scheduling tool for many reasons.
 Used in conjunction with the Gmail app, it’s simpler than ever to keep track of business flights, offsite meetings, and even webinars.
 Open any email containing appointment or travel details, and it will populate in the calendar automatically with correct time zone info and any relevant call-in or contact details.